Charles Stevens (serial killer): Conviction and appeals

 During the trial, Clark testified against Stevens for the Noyer slaying.
 Clark claimed he only shot Noyer because Stevens had a gun pointed at his head and was threatening him.
 After just an hour of deliberating, in January 1993, Stevens was found guilty on all counts by jury verdict.
 Days later, he was sentenced to death and transported to San Quentin State Prison to await execution.
 Clark pleaded no contest to voluntary manslaughter, and he was sentenced to 13 years in prison in May 1993.

 Stevens attempted to appeal his sentence in 2004 because his original defense team did not try to challenge the evidence presented at trial.
 For example, they never hired an expert to challenge the ballistics evidence and never pressed any questions against Clark, who was testifying against Stevens.
 The plea was not accepted, though.
 Clark was released in 2006, but Stevens remains in prison awaiting execution.
 Capital punishment in California remains in a state of limbo following multiple ballot initiatives and a governor-imposed moratorium, and executions have not been fulfilled in California since 2006, so what will happen to Stevens is uncertain.
-On February 14, 2022, The United States Court of Appeals For The Ninth Circuit affirmed the US District Court for the Northern District of California’s denial of his petition for writ of habeas corpus.
+On February 14, 2022, The United States Court of Appeals For The Ninth Circuit affirmed the US District Court for the Northern District of California's denial of his petition for writ of habeas corpus.
 His petition for en banc rehearing was subsequently denied April 22, 2022.
-On September 9, 2022, Stevens filed a petition for writ of certiorari to the Supreme Court of the United States.
-This is his final appeal after which all appeals will be exhausted.
+On September 9, 2022, Stevens filed a petition for writ of certiorari to the Supreme Court of the United States, which was denied on January 9, 2023.
+This was his final appeal after which all appeals are now exhausted.